 Your symptoms and Baby

 Your physical symptoms won’t usually directly affect Baby, but they can be a good indicator of the health of your pregnancy (and therefore Baby).
-For instance, although heartburn does not impact her, the cause of heartburn (poor nutrition) could certainly factor negatively into her health.
+For instance, although heartburn does not impact them, the cause of heartburn (poor nutrition) could certainly factor negatively into their health.

 Tracking with Ovia